ayang629/IoT_Messaging_Brokers/README.md

 		client_type: Specify what type of client you want to implement

+		num_experiments: the number of times you want to run this experiment

-To test different server experiments: (Currently, only the mqttjs clients provide correct experiment output)
+To test different server experiments:

 	Pure Mosquitto: (Pure, lightweight MQTT broker)